-Use the Key Identifier from the OpenPGP Signature Packet in (6)(C) to locate the Signing Entity Public Key stored on the Authenticating Entity.
+⑨ Use the Key Identifier from the OpenPGP Signature Packet in ⑥(C) to locate the Signing Entity Public Key stored on the Authenticating Entity.
 If the Key Identifier does not correspond with a Signing Entity Public Key known to the Authenticating Entity, discard the Security Data Stream Packet.

-Using the Signing Entity Public Key from step (9), verify the signature data contained in the OpenPGP Signature Packet (6)(C) against the hash value calculated in step (8).
+⑩ Using the Signing Entity Public Key from step ⑨, verify the signature data contained in the OpenPGP Signature Packet ⑥(C) against the hash value calculated in step ⑧.
 If the signature does not verify, discard the Security Data Stream Packet.

-Extract the GMAC Key Identifier and the GMAC Authentication Key from the OpenPGP Literal Packet obtained in (6)(B) and update the Authenticating Entity GMAC Authentication Key Store.
+⑪ Extract the GMAC Key Identifier and the GMAC Authentication Key from the OpenPGP Literal Packet obtained in ⑥(B) and update the Authenticating Entity GMAC Authentication Key Store.

 Public/Private Key Generation and Distribution